bit-bots/bitbots_main/bitbots_hcm/docs/index.rst

 We decided on using the HCM approach to make it easy to exchange motion parts (each part is a single ROS node) and to have a semantic state of the robot, since it is necessary information for the high level behavior.

+For a more detailed description read:

+..

+    Marc Bestmann, Jianwei Zhang "Humanoid Control Module: An Abstraction Layer for Humanoid Robots" , IEEE ICARSC 2020, Sao Miguel, Portugal.

 Tasks of the HCM
 ----------------